-- express, explore, and justify (with explanations or evidence) your own ideas and perspectives - explore and support/challenge (with explanations or evidence) the ideas and perspectives of others - use language and language features that are fit for purpose and audience.
+- express, explore, and justify (with explanations or evidence) your own ideas and perspectives - explore and support/challenge (with explanations or evidence) the ideas and perspectives of others - use a range of suitable language and language features that is fit for purpose and audience.

-You will be assessed on how effectively you use spoken Chinese to explore and justify varied ideas and perspectives.
+You will be assessed on how effectively you use spoken Samoan to explore and justify varied ideas and perspectives.